 Both characters build their pools at Risk 0 — pure Ability + Skill dice.
 Both roll.
 Successes and Critical Successes cancel against the opposing roll's Successes and Critical Successes, one-for-one.
 Whoever has remaining Successes wins.
 If the result is completely even, the initiating character may accept a Costly Success or choose to Fail.

 The normal 7-step flow still applies to each side's roll.
 In particular, either side may spend Willpower at Step 4 to upgrade Ability dice to Skill dice, or spend Momentum to Correct at Step 6.
-Since the pools contain no Risk dice, specialties and Brace do not apply.
+Since the pools contain no Risk dice, Brace does not apply.

 Hanako is questioning a captured smuggler in a holding cell.
 He's stonewalling with a smirk, fencing with her instead of just enduring the pressure, trying to read what she actually knows.
 This is an active social contest.

-Hanako has Presence 3 and Influence: Persuasion 2.
-The smuggler has Will 3 and Influence: Insight 2 — sharp enough to read her tells and catch the angles she can't actually back up.
+Hanako has Presence 3 and Influence 3 (Persuasion, Intimidation) — she's leading with Persuasion in this exchange.
+The smuggler has Will 3 and Insight 2 — sharp enough to read her tells and catch the angles she can't actually back up.
 Both build at Risk 0.

 Both roll.
-Hanako gets 2 Successes.
-The smuggler gets 1 Success.
+Hanako gets 3 Successes.
+The smuggler gets 2 Successes.
 After cancellation, Hanako has 1 Success remaining.
 Hanako wins.
 He folds and gives up the stash location.

-Had they each rolled 1 Success, the rolls would have fully canceled — a tie.
+Had they each rolled 2 Successes, the rolls would have fully canceled — a tie.
 Since Hanako initiated, she'd choose:

 - Costly Success: She gets the intel, but she paid.
 Maybe she promised leniency she can't actually deliver.
 Maybe she tipped her hand about what the League really knows, and he'll leverage that in court.
 Maybe he'll flip the pressure back on her the moment his lawyer arrives.
 She won this round, but the scene left worse than it started.